 - Method 1 : Paying per month instalments of principal loan amount and interest while you’re still studying.
 This may be good for part-time students who have a decent income.
 By getting the education loan out of the way early, they avoid problems with the TDSR, which might prevent them from getting a good housing loan.

 - Method 2 : Paying only monthly instalments of interest while you’re still studying.
 After graduation, then pay monthly instalments of principal loan amount and interest.
 This means you end up paying more interest in general, but you don’t have to worry about a large commitment on your monthly finances.
 This would be best for full-time students, who aren’t earning an income.

-If you are applying through a bank, it can take up to a week to process your application – but licensed money lenders may offer faster approvals.
+If you are applying through a bank, it can take up to a week to process your application – but financial institutions may offer faster approvals.
 Interest in education loans can vary.

-With so many banks and money lenders on the market, searching for the best education loan can seem daunting.
+With so many financial institutions on the market, searching for the best education loan can seem daunting.
 Fortunately, Instant Loan makes the whole process hassle-free.
 When seeking for the best low-interest education loan to suit you, just consider asking yourself the questions below.

 - What education loan interest rate can I afford?